 Respiratory Distress Observation Scale (RDOS)

-Abdomen moves inward on inspiration.
+Abdomen moves inward during inspiration.

 RDOS, or the Respiratory Distress Observation Scale, is an observer-rated clinical scale used to assess respiratory distress or dyspnea in patients who cannot reliably describe their symptoms themselves.
 It was developed for patients unable to self-report dyspnea, especially in palliative and end-of-life settings.